 Let’s take a second to chat about how the book bid-ness works, at least for us.
 Sometimes we get hilarious and adorable comments like this: “Holy cow, your book was a New York Times bestseller!
 Congrats!
 You must be rich!!” …

 … and it makes us realize that other than fleetingly mentioning how the whole book deal thing works in this blogiversary video (around 17:10 near the end), we haven’t really talked about it at all.
 So since folks have been requesting more behind the scenes details on the subject (even from as early as September of last year when we did the Q&A video below) this post is well overdue.
 Let’s dive in and over-share, shall we?
-Spoiler alert: Donald Trump, we’re not.
-But that’s ok.
-We’re cheap-os and we know it (please sing that to the tune of “we’re sexy and we know it” out loud in whatever room/office/subway car you’re currently inhabiting).
+Spoiler alert: we’re cheap-os and we know it (please sing that to the tune of “we’re sexy and we know it” out loud in whatever room/office/subway car you’re currently inhabiting).

 As we mentioned in the video, this book thing has always been for the fun and the amazement of seeing our names in print.
 It has never been about money, which is a good thing since that’s not usually what comes a-rollin’ in when you’re a first time author (well, not unless you’re Lena Dunham apparently).